UniversalDependencies/docs/_ga/dep/flat.md

 #### Days of the week

-_Dé_ + day of the week in the genitive case should be treated like a proper noun string with the flat relation
+_Dé_ is often used when referring to a particualr day of the week.
+The particular day of the week follows _Dé_ and is in the genitive case.
+We treat this like a proper noun string with the flat relation.

 ~~~ sdparse
 Dé Sathairn \n Saturday